Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Methods

 For each player $i$, we construct the input tensor of size $|K| \times (n-1) \times (2|K| + 1)$ described above and pass it through a $2$-layer CNN.
 The first layer uses $64$ filters of spatial size $1\times1$ so as to construct an embedding of each individual bid (how soon each bundle is allocated, and how much utility it realizes can be readily extracted from a single ``column'' in our representation).
 The second CNN layer has $64$ filters of size $|K|\times 1$.
-The CNN's output has size $1 \times (n - 1) \times 64$, and contains an embedding of each of the $n-1$ players' preferences.
-We follow our CNN with a 2-Layer $64$ hidden and output units MLP, which we apply independently to each of the $(n-1)$ player preference embeddings to produce a new embedding for each player.
-We then sum-pool over the $n-1$ players (which guarantees the desired robustness properties), and apply a linear decoder (with ReLU rectification) to output a single value for either $\hat{h}$ directly, or for a redistribution function $r$\footnote{This architecture is effectively a DeepSets network applied to a graph of $n-1$ nodes, and a single global output \cite{manzil2017deepsets, battaglia2018relational}.
-The node functions are our CNN+MLP and the aggregator function is a sum.}.
+The CNN's output thus has size $1 \times (n - 1) \times 64$, and contains an embedding of each of the $n-1$ players' preferences.
+We follow our CNN with a 2-Layer, $64$ hidden and output units MLP, which we apply independently to each of the $(n-1)$ player preference embeddings to produce a new embedding for each player.
+We then sum-pool over the $n-1$ players (which guarantees the desired robustness properties), and apply a linear decoder (with ReLU rectification) to output a single value for either $\hat{h}$ directly, or for a redistribution function $r$.
+It is worth noting that this architecture is a DeepSets network applied to a graph of $n-1$ nodes with a single global output, where node functions are our CNN+MLP and the aggregator function is a sum~\citep{manzil2017deepsets,battaglia2018relational}.